-additional testing and intervention is necessary to ensure adequate ventilation for occupants and combustion equipment.Source 3 Lower rates can increase savings but may require the introduction of new mechanical ventilation.
+…then additional testing and intervention is necessary to ensure adequate ventilation for occupants and combustion equipment.Source 3 Lower rates can increase savings but may require the introduction of new mechanical ventilation.
 The operating energy of this new equipment, as well as the energy loss from the induced ventilation should be deducted from the savings of this measure.
 In other words, CFM50ee has an effective minimum equivalent to 3 ACH50 unless energy recovery ventilation is employed.

 Finally, to ensure that the alterations do not result in a backdraft, post air-sealing combustion appliance zone (CAZ) testing should be considered for any homes with Category I (gravity-draft) exhaust equipment that undergo a significant reduction in infiltration.